GZERO Explains: Trump tries to tighten grip on independent agencies

 • The Federal Reserve.
 While the order does not apply to the monetary policy decisions of the Federal Reserve, it does bring its regulation of financial institutions under the purview of the president.

-Pros: Proponents of the executive order argue that putting the president in charge makes agencies more democratically accountable because voters can hold the president responsible for their decisions at the ballot box.
+Pros: Proponents of the executive order argue that putting the commander in chief in charge makes agencies more democratically accountable because voters can hold the president responsible for their decisions at the ballot box.
 Trump is also keen to control the regulatory state, which he believes hindered his first time in office.

 Cons: These agencies were established by Congress to operate independently from the White House for a reason.
 They protect democratic principles like freedom of the press, preventing their potential weaponization through selective auditing or manipulation of election and campaign finance laws, and shielding markets and financial institutions from short-term, politically motivated regulations that could cause long-term harm.

 The courts just caught another case.
-Since these agencies were established by Congress to operate independently from the president, the order will inevitably trigger legal challenges, likely to reach the Supreme Court since they concern questions of checks and balances and executive authority.
+Since these agencies were established by Congress to be independent of the president, the order will inevitably trigger legal challenges, likely to reach the Supreme Court since they concern questions of checks and balances and executive authority.
 Once there, Trump will test the long-fringe unitary executive legal theory, which argues that the president has the sole authority over the executive branch.

 More from GZERO Media